Man gets life in prison for setting truck afire, killing 2

 He chose not to address Justice Ann Murray, who imposed the maximum sentence for murder.
 She also sentenced him to 30 years for arson.

-The blaze was so hot that no one was able to rescue the victims, who were heard screaming and pounding on the walls of the truck in a desperate attempt to escape.
-Killed were Michael Bridges, 43, and Desiree York, 36.
+The blaze was so hot that no one was able to rescue the victims, who were heard pounding on the walls of the truck in a desperate attempt to escape.

-Murray noted that De St. Croix did nothing to help, even after hearing the cries of the victims.
-As the fire grew into an inferno, “he made no effort to stop it,” she said.
+Killed in the blaze were Michael Bridges, 43, and Desiree York, 36.

-York’s father had to be escorted from the courtroom after shouting at De St. Croix, calling him names and stepping toward him.
+Emotions ran high during the hearing.
+A relative of one of the victims had to be escorted from the courtroom after shouting at De St. Croix and lunging at him.
 The judge called a recess to restore order.

-Both the defendant and the victims were part of Bangor’s homeless community and had been drinking together before the fire.

-Surveillance video didn’t capture the fire being set, but it showed De St. Croix leaving the scene with two bags.
-The video showed him stopping to watch the flames for about 30 seconds.

 Sign up for Daily Newsletters